thebaron24/angular-oauth2-oidc-ssr/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Server Side Rendering

+Run `npm run build:ssr` to build the client side and server side projects.
+The build artifacts will be stored in the `dist/` directory.
+There will be a server.js and two folders for each app: `browser/` for the client side app and `server/` for the server side app.
+The `--prod` flag for a production build is set by default.
+You can change it in the package scripts..

 ## Running unit tests